chrisadrian001/SEO_NGINX/docs/class1/module1/lab1.rst

       nginx -t

-   same as -t, but additionally dump configuration files to standard output
+   Same as -t, but additionally dump configuration files to standard output

    .. code:: bash

       nginx -T

-   print the NGINX version
+   Print the NGINX version

    .. code:: bash

       nginx -v

-   print the NGINX version, compiler version, and configure parameters.
+   Print the NGINX version, compiler version, and configure parameters.

    .. code:: bash

       nginx -V

-   send a signal to the master process.
+   Send a signal to the master process.
 The argument signal can be one of:

    - stop — shut down quickly
    - quit — shut down gracefully